Historical Apoplexy · State Legislative Adaptations · New Mexico

 BY __________ (Introduced by request)

-CONCERNING THE ESTABLISHMENT OF STATE PROGRAMS FOR FOOD AND COMMODITY ASSURANCE, PUBLIC HEALTH AND WELFARE, AND EDUCATION MODERNIZATION TO ENSURE THE MATERIAL SECURITY, PHYSIOLOGICAL WELL-BEING, AND DEVELOPMENTAL MATURITY OF ALL NEW MEXICANS, AND, IN CONNECTION THEREWITH, ENACTING NEW SECTIONS OF THE NMSA 1978 RELATING TO CHAPTERS 76, 24, 22, AND 27, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.
+CONCERNING THE ESTABLISHMENT OF A STATE PROGRAM FOR FOOD, RESOURCE, AND COMMODITY ASSURANCE TO ENSURE THE MATERIAL SECURITY OF ALL NEW MEXICANS, AND, IN CONNECTION THEREWITH, ENACTING NEW SECTIONS OF THE NMSA 1978 RELATING TO CHAPTER 76, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.

 A BILL FOR AN ACT